arokem/2017-01-20-ncec/slides.md

 --

+Interdisciplinary research that makes progress in both disciplines

+--

 "The last thing I want to have happen with an interdisciplinary collaboration is that my CS and stats colleagues find their contribution to be routine if not mundane"

---

-Novelty squared takes time and effort!

 ---

-## 5-fold cross-validation on 900 subjects
+## 5-fold cross-validation on the HCP data-set

 <image src="images/spark-logo-trademark.png" height="100px">
 <image src="images/AWS.png" height="20%">

-<a href="https://github.com/arokem/dki-accuracy-reliability">Github code repository</a>

 ---

+## 5-fold cross-validation on the HCP data-set

 <image src="images/DKI_DTI.png" height"100%">